renpy/vscode-language-renpy/Contributing.md

 1. Clone the project
 2. Start VSCode and select `Open Folder...`
 3. Now select the folder of your newly cloned project.
 (Eg. `../vscode-language-renpy/`)
+4. Choose the correct target branch to base your work off of.
+That should be `master` for new features, and `fix` for changes to the current version.

 <details><summary>If done correctly your folder view should look like this.</summary>